globalplex/globalplex.org/src/pages/contact.md

 templateKey: contact
 path: /contact
 title: Contact Us
-blurb: Drop us a message to find out more about what you want to find out more about.
-Need to copy write this.
+blurb: Drop us a message to find out more about us and ask questions.
 sampleQuestions:
   title: Some questions you could ask us...
   questions: